Understanding intellectual property for researchers

 Who owns IP?

-IP ownership depends on the type of IP, the relationship its creators hold with the University, the existence of any legal agreements in which IP ownership is specifically defined, and the University Statute.
+IP ownership depends on the type of IP, the relationship its creators hold with the University, the existence of any legal agreements in which IP ownership is specifically defined, and the University Statute and IP Policy.

 The University encourages an entrepreneurial culture.
-So, we share any profits from commercialising IP between all IP creators.
+So, we share any financial benefits from commercialising IP between all IP creators.
+For more information, refer to the Who owns the IP I create guide.

 Staff intellectual property

 The University owns the IP you create as a staff member in the course of, or incidental to, your employment, except for scholarly works.
-If we make revenue from commercialising the IP you create, we share this revenue with you as the creator.
+If we receive any financial benefits from commercialising the IP you create, we share this with you as the creator, less costs involved in protecting and commercialising the IP.

 Graduate research intellectual property